OCHA-DAP/hdx-scraper-template/README.md

 Replace ScraperName everywhere with your scraper's name eg. World Bank Look for xxx and ... and replace add text accordingly.

-Scrapers can be installed on QuickCode and set up to run on a schedule using a command in the file "crontab".
+Scrapers can be installed on Jenkins and set up to run on a schedule.

 Collector designed to collect ScraperName datasets from the [ScraperName](http://) website and to automatically register datasets on the [Humanitarian Data Exchange](http://data.humdata.org/) project.